-Ursula Bennion is the Chief Executive of Trent and Dove Housing Association.
+Ursula Bennion became Chief Executive of Trent & Dove Housing Association in 2015.
 Over a 25 year career in Housing, Ursula has worked across the sector in a wide variety of roles ranging from her first job as a trainee Housing Officer to Director of Business Development and now as Chief Executive.

 During this time, she has worked with both traditional housing associations and also LSVTs which has provided her with a wealth of experience in dealing with the challenges and opportunities facing the affordable housing sector.